Church of Azazel > Structure > History

 1. Brief summary

-2. The Church of Azazel was founded in February 2004 as an online-based group.
-From August 2004 until April 2005 it functioned as an Internet coven, meaning we all performed individual rituals at agreed-upon common times, on agreed-upon common themes.
+The first incarnation of the Church of Azazel was founded in February 2004 as an online-based group.
+From August 2004 until April 2005 it functioned as an "Internet coven," meaning we all performed individual rituals at agreed-upon common times, on agreed-upon common themes, and discussed the rituals online before and afterward.

 After 2005, the Church of Azazel was pretty much dormant, until April 2009.
 During most of 2005 to 2008, Diane Vera, the founder, focussed more on other Satanism-related projects, choosing to wait with any serious effort to build the Church of Azazel until enough other people showed a strong enough interest.
 In 2005 to 2006, she created a new website Against Satanic Panics, revamped the Black Goat Cabal website, and added more pages to her main Theistic Satanism site including a collection of pages Against neo-Nazism among Satanists.
 She also added more pages to the Church of Azazel site, fleshing out its paradigm (see Our beliefs and principles).